Skip to Main Content

 Fundidora Park - filming location in Mexico

-DEPT · SUPPORT ROLES ROLE · MEDICAL SERVICES MEXICO
+DEPT · SUPPORT ROLESROLE · MEDICAL SERVICESMEXICO

 Medical Services

-Professional on-set medical coverage keeping your Mexican production crew safe and compliant.
+Pro on-set medical coverage keeping your Mexican production crew safe and \t\t\t\t\t\tcompliant.

 ACT 01